BotiKis/OBaconView/README.md

 You will need to add QuartzCore Framework to your project as the OBaconView directory and you can start.

 ##Usage:
 Init it like any other view, set datasource (and delegate if you need it), implement the methods and you are done.
+Take a look at the **sample project** if you wanna see it in detail.

 ##ARC
 This project uses only ARC.